atharvagarwal/productManager/README.md

 # productManager
 Product Management website for large warehouses to manage their products.
 The website is fully mobile responsive and is made using the MERN stack

-to start the project locally you must have node.js,npm,mongoDB installed Frontend (made using create-react-app)
+to start the project locally you must have node.js,npm,mongoDB installed globally.
+Frontend (made using create-react-app) (write the following commands on ther terminal)

 1.cd Frontend
 2.npm install
 3.npm run start

-Backend (Node.js , mongoDB)
+Backend (Node.js , mongoDB) (write the following commands on ther terminal)
-Backend

 1.cd Backend
 2.npm install
 3.node index.js